Roma2Lug-Projects/Registration-Form/README.md

 ## What is it?

-This project is the registration form for the Linux Day 2014 event organized by Roma2LUG.
+This project is the registration form for the Linux Day 2015 event organized by Roma2LUG and LUGRoma3.
 It is divided in a server and a client:

 - **server**: this part is a Web server, written in Python with the Django framework and the Django-REST-framework interface.
 Users which want to